jonhygg99/watching/README.md

 > **NOTE**
 >
 > All images are returned in WebP format for reduced file size, at the same image quality.
 You'll also need to prepend the `https://` prefix to all image URLs.

+You are an expert Flutter and Dart assistant.
+Refactor, clean up, and improve any Dart/Flutter code according to the **Windsurf Development Guidelines** documented in @rules.md

+## 📌 Key Instructions

+- Preserve functionality.
+- Improve readability, structure, and maintainability.
+- Apply all conventions, best practices, and architecture principles described in @rules.md
+- Add comments for complex or non-obvious code.
+- Do not skip performance optimizations.
+- Use the latest best practices for Riverpod, Freezed, Hooks
+- Replace deprecated or suboptimal code patterns.